-Overheads and cash flow can be quite a strain, particularly on smaller farms, so how can producers cut costs and improve efficiencies?
+Overheads and cash flow can be quite a strain on smaller farms, so here we outline five ways to reduce farming costs to improve efficiency

 There are many ways to improve your outgoings on a farm, but it may require adopting a new approach.